Divorce in Ireland

 Your best port of call when it comes to getting a divorce is to speak with a divorce solicitor to help you make sense of all your options.

 Once you have spoken with a solicitor, try once again to resolve any issues that have led to the decision to divorce.
-If reconciliation is not an option then take the time to explore the different options available to you and while doing this you can rely on your solicitor to help you move in the right direction
+If reconciliation is not an option then take the time to explore the different options available to you.
+While doing this you can rely on your solicitor to help you move in the right direction

 2. Apply for a divorce

-An application for divorce is made to the Circuit court and there are 4 documents that you need to complete and submit:
+An application for divorce is made to the Circuit court.
+There are 4 documents that you need to complete and submit:

 - Family Law Civil Bill – this is a form that outlines you and your spouse’s occupation and where you live, when you were married, how long you have lived apart and the names and ages of your children (if any).